 Seek professional help.
 I have a whole blog post about going to the therapist here.
 Try using this therapist finder from Psychology Today.
 If you are struggling to function you need to seek professional help.
 I’ve been depressed and miserable too but things got better for me and I know they can get better for you too.
 If you don’t want to see someone face to face checkout BetterHelp.
 I love using BetterHelp because you can text your therapist whenever you want.
 You can skype or call but sometimes when I’m depressed I only have the energy to text.
 I also like that I can talk to my therapist every day and it doesn’t cost any extra money.
 It actually costs me less than if I went to a traditional therapist once a week.

 Writing down five things you are thankful for will direct your brain towards something positive.
-If you feel like writing more checkout our downloadable list of gratitude journal prompts.
+I have a free gratitude worksheet you can grab using the form below.

-Find something that really resonates with you and say it in your mind when you need encouragement.
+Find something that really resonates with you and say it in your mind or out loud when you need encouragement.
 Write it down and put it on the refrigerator, your bathroom mirror and next to your bed.
 I like to set my affirmation for the day as an alarm on my phone.
 I think it’s a nice reminder in the middle of the day.
-If you need some inspiration you can checkout my affirmations Pinterest board.
+If you need some inspiration you can check out my affirmations Pinterest board.

 Here are some affirmations to try: